 If your child has dietary restrictions or food allergies, please clearly document your camper's needs in the Health History Form on your Camper's Forms Dashboard.

 Join us for a 4 segment camp tour of the cabins and facility led by our camp directors.
-Open House is a great opportunity to catch a sneak peak at camp, gather lots of great information as well as the chance to ask lots of questions.
+Open House is a great opportunity to catch a sneak peak at camp, learn about Camp Carson, and ask lots of questions.

 TIME: 1:00-4:00 Central Time